djvaron/Goldbach/README.md

   * OpenACC GPU accelerated computing

 ## 2. System specifications
-Experiments with the serial code, MPI, OpenMP, and hybrid MPI/OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
-Experiments with OpenACC were conducted on AWS using a `g3.4xlarge` instance with 16 GB of GPU memory.
+Experiments with the serial code, MPI, OpenMP, and hybrid MPI-OpenMP were conducted on the `huce_intel` partition of the Harvard Odyssey research computing cluster.
+Experiments with OpenACC were conducted on AWS using a `g3.4xlarge` instance with 8 GB of GPU memory.

 `huce_intel` specs:
 ```